 The Syndicate purchases reinsurance as part of its risks mitigation programme.
-Reinsurance ceded is placed on a non-proportional basis.
-Non-proportional reinsurance is excess-of-loss reinsurance designed to mitigate the Syndicate's net exposure to large losses.
+Reinsurance ceded is placed on a proportional and non-proportional basis.
+The reinsurance is designed to mitigate the Syndicate's net exposure to large losses.

 Amounts recoverable from reinsurers are estimated in a manner consistent with the outstanding claims provision and are in accordance with the reinsurance contracts.
 The Syndicate's placement of reinsurance is diversified such that it is neither dependent on a single reinsurer nor are the operations substantially dependent upon any single reinsurance contract.